dodona-edu/dodona-edu.github.io/en/guides/teachers/new-exercise-repo/README.md

 ## 4. Create learning activities

 You are now ready to add exercises and reading activities to your repository.
 If all goes well, they should show up automatically on Dodona.

+To find out more about how to create exercises in your repository, checkout the [repository directory structure](/en/references/repository-directory-structure) reference.
+The specific format of the test for your exercises depends on your chosen judge.
+You can find on overview of all our supported judges, with links to their documentation, on the [judge overview](/en/references/judge/).